torsten/sandboxed-safari/README.md

 $ cp sandboxed-safari.sh /Applications/Safari.app/Contents/MacOS/Safari
 </pre>

-5. After this, try restarting Safari and download a file.
-If you can not download it to your home directory, everything should be working.
+5. After this, try restarting Safari and try to download a file.
+If you can't save it to your home directory, everything should be working.

 ## Limitations